4. Like a date?

 “You’re Lou’s brother?”
 It all makes sense the second I think about it.
-Lou has a brother called Maxwell who is a firefighter.
+Lou has a brother called Mason who is a firefighter.
 They have the same eyes and hair colour.
-I begin to smile wider, “Your name’s Maxwell.”
+I begin to smile wider.
+“She calls you Macy!”

-“What if I want to call you Maxwell?”
+“What if I want to call you Macy?”
 I smirk.

-Max scrunches up his nose, “My mother used to call me Maxwell when I was in trouble.
+Mason scrunches up his nose, “My mother used to call me Macy when I did something naughty and it caught on with Lou.
 So, I’d rather you not.”

 “Were you a bad kid?”

 I laugh, quickly covering my mouth with my palm.
 A few of the parents who are still around, begin to stare in our direction.